trelau/AFEM/docs/source/index.rst

 AFEM -- Aiframe Finite Element Modeler
 ======================================
-This documentation is for the Airframe Finite Element Modeler (AFEM) program developed by Laughlin Research, LLC.
+This documentation is for the Airframe Finite Element Modeler (AFEM) program.

 .. toctree::
    :maxdepth: 1